joaopaulo-souza/Introduction-to-AI/Genetic-Agorithms/README.md

 Two-Point Crossover: Two crossover points are selected randomly.
 The segments between these two points are exchanged between the parents to produce offspring.
 This method ensures more mixing of genetic material.

-Uniform Crossover: Each gene is swapped between parents with a certain probability.
-This means each gene has a fixed chance of coming from either parent, regardless of its position.
+Uniform Crossover: Each gene will be selected from a parent with a certain probability.
+This means each gene has a fixed chance of coming from some parent, regardless of its position.

 Example: If Parent 1 has the chromosome 101010 and Parent 2 has 010101, using one-point crossover at position 3 might produce offspring like 101101 and 010010.